 Whether you attend Moraine Valley after your high school graduation, your Moraine Valley transcript reflects your dual credit courses and can be sent to any institution you attend.
 You can request an official transcript.
-If you want to look into where your credits will be accepted, contact Academic Advising to review transfer guides to four-year institutions or visit transfer.org.
+NOTE: verify that your grades are posted to the student portal prior to requesting a transcript.

 View Your Credits

-It’s easy to view the dual credit you have earned.
+It's easy to view the dual credit you have earned.
 Go to the MVConnect student portal.
-Use the Username Lookup to find your username.
+Use the Forgot your username option to find your username.
 Your password will be your 8-digit birth date (MMDDYYYY).
 Once you have signed onto the campus portal, look under Academic Profile for your transcript.
 Need help logging in?
 Contact the help desk at (708) 608-4357.

 - Contact your high school counselor for student eligibility and dual credit course offerings.

-- Complete Placement testing or submit appropriate ACT scores (if applicable) to your high school counselor.
+- Complete Placement testing or submit appropriate ACT/SAT/AP scores (if applicable) to your high school counselor.

 - (Check to see if the dual credit course you wish to take has a prerequisite.
-For a list of these requirements go to the “Course Prerequisite” Tab on the left side of the screen. *Placement and submission of ACT scores must be submitted before registration can occur.)
+For a list of these requirements go to the “Course Prerequisite” Tab on the left side of the screen. *Placement and submission of ACT/SAT/AP scores must be submitted before registration can occur.)

 - The online dual credit application must be completed during registration period.
 (Contact your high school counselor or instructor for dates/deadlines)

 - Once the dual credit online application has been received and processed, you will receive a welcome letter in the mail that indicates, Student Identification number and a Moraine Valley student email address and payment instructions, if your course has a dual credit fee.
 Activate your Moraine Valley student email account and frequently check it to remain up to date on communication related to Moraine Valley.